WinVector/wrapr/extras/magritr_diff_wrapr.md

 ### Aesthetics

 An obvious down-side of `wrapr` is the excess dots both in the operator and in the evaluation arguments.
-We strongly feel the extra dots in the evaluation arguments is actually [a good trade in losing some conciseness in exchange for useful explicitness](http://www.win-vector.com/blog/2018/03/r-tip-make-arguments-explicit-in-magrittr-dplyr-pipelines/).
+We *strongly* feel the extra dots in the evaluation arguments is actually [a good trade in losing some conciseness in exchange for useful explicitness](http://www.win-vector.com/blog/2018/03/r-tip-make-arguments-explicit-in-magrittr-dplyr-pipelines/).
 We do not consider the extra dot in the pipe operator to be a problem (especially if you [bind the operator to a keyboard shortcut](http://www.win-vector.com/blog/2017/11/rstudio-keyboard-shortcuts-for-pipes/)).
 If the extra dot in the pipe operator is such a deal-breaker, consider that it could be gotten rid of by copying the pipe operator to your notation of choice (such as executing `` `%>%` <- wrapr::`%.>%` `` or `` `%.%` <- wrapr::`%.>%` `` at the top of your work).
 However such re-mappings are needlessly confusing and it is best to use the operator glyph that `wrapr` directly supplies.

 Conclusion
 ----------

-We feel `wrapr` piping has many upsides including being fairly regular, stricter checking, more user friendly error messages, and having user configurable `S3` dispatch capabilities (detailed in this formal article [here](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_pipe.pdf)).
+`wrapr` piping has many advantages including being fairly regular, being easy to teach, having strict checking, producing user friendly error messages, and having user configurable `S3` dispatch capabilities (detailed in this formal article [here](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_pipe.pdf)).